Bourda, Guyana – October 26, 2013

 If one wants fresh, inexpensive vegetables, Bourda Market is the place to go.
-Maybe better stated, it is one of the places.
+Maybe better stated, it is one of the locations.
 There are many markets throughout Georgetown and the surrounding towns.

-Bourda Market is just south of St. Georges Cathedral.
+Bourda Market is just south of St. George’s Cathedral.
 It encompasses several city blocks.
 As best I can tell, only the most adventurous venture into the heart of Bourda Market.
-In fact, a recent newspaper article touts the Bourda Market shop owner on Orange Walk Street that was shot to death this past weekend.
+A recent newspaper article touts the Bourda Market shop owner on Orange Walk Street that was shot to death this past weekend.
 Regardless, if one can get past the “rough” nature of the market, this is a very convenient place to purchase fruits and vegetables.

-One of the south entry points to Bourda Market draws one into a comfortable, innocuous space that has vendors on either side of the walkway/drive area.
-Most commonly found in this area are watermelons, pineapples, Guyanese green beans, tomatoes, etc. Continuing north, one encounters Orange Walk street.
-That street is intersected by one of the many canals in Georgetown.
-It is that area that really begins to encompass the true market area.
+One of the east entry points to Bourda Market draws one into a comfortable, innocuous space that has vendors on either side of the walkway/drive area.
+Most commonly found in this area are watermelons, pineapples, Guyanese green beans, tomatoes, etc. Continuing west, one encounters Orange Walk street.
+One of the many canals in Georgetown intersects that street.
+It is that area that begins to encompass the actual market area.

 Throughout the market, there are more items available than just fruits and vegetables.
 There are shops selling baskets, clothing, books, chicken eggs, meat, etc. If one cannot find it here, one probably does not need it.